• Skip to primary navigation

 Be sure to keep in touch and sign up to Slow The Cook Down to grab your free e-book ‘Stress Free Recipes Made For Sharing’

-Thai Mussels
+Thai Mussels in Coconut Milk

 Thai mussels are packed full of flavor and can be served as an appetizer or main course.
 They take around 30minutes to make and the dish is a perfect balance of sweet and savory.
-Cooked in a simple Thai sauce, this easy seafood dish is a real crowd pleaser!
+Cooked in a simple Thai coconut sauce, this easy seafood dish is a real crowd pleaser!

 5 from 1 vote